Varavu Nalla Uravu: Plot

-Ambalavanan (Visu) has lived and worked in Marakkanam all his life.
-He retires from King Sea Foods company with a grand farewell from his Manager (Pyramid Natarajan) and colleagues.
+Ambalavanan has lived and worked in Marakkanam all his life.
+He retires from King Sea Foods company with a grand farewell from his Manager and colleagues.
 After coming home, he feels a slight inferiority complex that he is no longer working.
-His wife Kamatchi (Annapoorna) tells him that his sons will take care of him henceforth.
-Meanwhile Chandrasekar (Kishmu), Ambalavanan's best friend, is an alcoholic, and doesn't speak much to his sons Guru and Nirmal (Sakthi Kumar).
-Guru marries Uma (Rekha), an orphan, in a Registrar Office, and brings her home.
+His wife Kamatchi tells him that his sons will take care of him henceforth.
+Meanwhile Chandrasekar, Ambalavanan's best friend, is an alcoholic, and doesn't speak much to his sons (Guru) and Nirmal.
+Guru marries Uma, an orphan, in a Registrar Office, and brings her home.
 Chandrasekar and Nirmal both don't respect her and treat her like an outsider by paying money for the food that she makes at home.
 Guru explains to her the reason why his family is disoriented.
 Apparently when he and his brother were kids, Chandrasekar's mother tortured the children's mother and burnt her to death.
 The two children who were witnesses to the incident testified in court and the grandmother is hanged to death by law.
 This entire incident caused a trauma and since that day Chandrasekar stopped showing love and affection and he and his sons have been living like machines, and don't speak to each other.
 Guru asks Uma to turn this family around and bring love into their lives.

-Meanwhile Valarmathi (Vidhyashree), Ambalavanan's youngest daughter is friends in college with Nirmal.
+Meanwhile Valarmathi, Ambalavanan's youngest daughter is friends in college with Nirmal.
 While both are studying math in Nirmal's house, Ambalavanan who comes to see Chandrasekar, happens to see them both in the bedroom.
-Ambalavanan creates a chaos in his house over this incident, but his sons and daughters say that its normal for a boy and girl to aks doubts over studies.
+Ambalavanan creates chaos in his house over this incident, but his sons and daughters say that it's normal for a boy and girl to consult about studies.
 Ambalavanan then decides never to interfere in things without analysing the details.
 Meanwhile Ambalavanan gets his settlement amount of a lakh and forty thousand rupees.
 Chandrasekar advises him to use it for himself, and not to trust his children.
 However Ambalavanan lets his wife decide what to do with the money.
-After coming to know about the money, Ambalavanan's sons Tamilarasan (Ilavarasan), Ilango (Ravi Raghavendra), his eldest daughter (Kokila Gobinathan) and her husband (Achamillai Gopi), all eye to get a piece of the money.
+After coming to know about the money, Ambalavanan's sons Tamilarasan, Ilango, his eldest daughter and her husband, all eye to get a piece of the money.
 His daughter and her husband ask forty thousand to start a business.
 Tamilarasan says its difficult to travel to work to Pondicherry from Marakkanam, and asks one lakh so he can build his own house in Pondicherry.
 Ilango asks that they sell the house in Marakkanam, so that he can use the money to build his own house in Dindivanam where he works.
 Ambalavanan and Kamatchi innocently agree to this plan, and decide to live one week in Pondicherry and one week in Dindivanam alternately with their two sons.